ortus-docs/cachebox-docs/creating_cachebox/README.md

 }
 ```

 If you are using CacheBox within a ColdBox application you do not need to worry about creating or even configuring the framework, as ColdBox ships already with a default configuration for ColdBox applications.
-However, you also have full control of configuring CacheBox at your application level (Please see the coldbox application configuration section).
+However, you also have full control of configuring CacheBox at your application level (Please see the [ColdBox application configuration section](../coldbox_application_enhancements/README.md)).
 The default configuration for a ColdBox application can be found in the following location:

 ```javascript
 /coldbox/system/web/config/CacheBox.cfc